Healthcare8 min read

 Free NCLEX-PN Practice Test 2026: Your Complete LPN/LVN Prep Resource

 Looking for a free NCLEX-PN practice test?
-You've found the best resource available.
-Our practice questions are 100% free and updated for the Next Generation NCLEX (NGN) format in 2026.
+You've found the most complete, accurate resource for 2026.
+Every practice question is 100% free, written for the Next Generation NCLEX (NGN), and mapped to the 2026 NCLEX-PN Test Plan that took effect April 1, 2026.

 Why Free NCLEX-PN Practice Tests Matter